Lutando/docs-oxd/sources/plugin/drupal/index.md

 DRUPAL-GLUU-SSO module gives access for login to your Drupal site, with the help of GLUU server.

-There are already 2 versions of DRUPAL-GLUU-SSO (2.4.2.0 and 2.4.3.0) modules, each in its turn is working with oxD and GLUU servers.
+There are already 2 versions of DRUPAL-GLUU-SSO (2.4.2.0 and 2.4.3.0) modules, each in its turn is working with oxd and GLUU servers.
-For example if you are using DRUPAL-gluu-sso-2.4.2.0 module, you need to connect with oxD-server-2.4.2.
+For example if you are using DRUPAL-gluu-sso-2.4.2.0 module, you need to connect with oxd-server-2.4.2.

 Now I want to explain in details how to use module step by step.